 Ellen: The thing we moved back to America and I knew I had to write this book.
 I thought how am I going to make this realistic?
 So I got out the road map of northern Virginia where I live, this would be 1998 – 1999.
 There weren’t nearly as many vineyards in Virginia then as there are now – and I thought I’ve got to find a vineyard close enough to home – by now I had three children – so I can be home in time for the school bus. .

 So there was a vineyard in this beautiful little town called Middleburg and I drove out and spoke to the lady who owned it.
 I told her I wanted to write a book set in a vineyard where somebody died and murders were committed.
-Luckily she was a great fan of a TV series called Murder She Wrote and she loved the idea and took me in and explained it all to me.
+Luckily she was a great fan of a TV series called Murder She Wrote and she loved the idea.

 Jenny: You became good friends with her I think – I’ve seen the lovely tribute you wrote to her online.